-‘Death trap’: Israeli forces kill six aid seekers in Gaza City
+‘Death trap’: Israeli forces kill six in new attack on Gaza aid seekers

 The deadly incident comes after an Israeli air strike on an UNRWA-run aid centre kills at least five people in Rafah.